ashyu0216/ML-ICU/outline.md

   the tendency for sicker patients to receive vasopressors).
-- **Robustness checks**: re-run with different ML learners for the nuisance functions (random forest vs. gradient boosting) and confirm the estimate doesn't change much — sensitivity to learner choice is itself informative.
+- **Robustness checks**: re-run with different ML learners for the nuisance functions (random forest vs. gradient boosting) and confirm the estimate doesn't change much —> sensitivity to learner choice is itself informative
 - Optional extension: fit a causal forest on the same data to estimate heterogeneous effects (e.g. does the effect differ by age or severity), using the DML ATE as the benchmark the CATE estimates should average to.